amilsiddik/cross-corpus-ser-zero-target/RUN_ORDER.md

 - credentials,
 - temporary runtime files.

 Users should obtain the original datasets from their respective sources and regenerate the features and results by following the notebook execution order above.
+The supplementary speaker-level CV and domain-probing notebooks operate on the utterance-level feature representations generated earlier in the pipeline.

 ## Notes on Terminology